 "It is a great honor to be chosen as the leader of Orthopedics at an institution as nationally prominent as BCM," said Hunt.
 "My goals will be to help create collaborative clinical programs that reflect Baylor's focus on high value and patient-centered care, to facilitate translation of the scientific discoveries which are taking place every day in the labs within the college into innovative treatments, and to build on the outstanding orthopedic education programs already in place."

-"On behalf of the BCM Board of Trustees, I am particularly pleased to have been a part of the selection process for such a prestigious orthopedic surgeon as Dr. Tom Hunt," said Philip Burguieres, Chair of the BCM Board Clinical Affairs Committee and Vice Chairman of the Houston Texans.
+"On behalf of the BCM Board of Trustees, I am particularly pleased to have been a part of the selection process for such a prestigious orthopedic surgeon as Dr. Tom Hunt," said Philip Burguieres, Chair of the BCM Board Clinical Affairs Committee and Vice Chair of the Houston Texans.
 "He will be a great addition to our Texas Medical Center and the sports community in Houston."

 Hunt received his bachelor of science degree from Stanford University and his medical degree from Vanderbilt University School of Medicine.
 He completed additional graduate medical training at Vanderbilt University Medical Center, the University of Kansas Medical Center, Thomas Jefferson University Medical Center, and the Hospital of the University of Pennsylvania and Children's Hospital of Pennsylvania.
 Hunt has attended leadership and health care management courses at Harvard's School of Public Health and Northwestern's Kellogg School of Management and expects to receive his doctorate of science in Health Services Administration in 2013.